 Category 1: Resale Contracts Purchased Before January 19, 2019

-What Pre-2019 Resale Buyers Can Book
+What Pre-2019 Resale Purchasers Can Book

 - All 14 legacy DVC resorts at both the 11-month and 7-month booking windows